This post may contain affiliate links. Please read our disclosure policy.

 Dry Ingredients.
 Mix your dry ingredients together – flour, sugar, baking powder, baking soda, and salt.

 Wet Ingredients.
-Then mix your wet ingredients together- buttermilk, melted butter, eggs, and vanilla.
+Then mix your wet ingredients together- buttermilk, melted butter, large eggs, and vanilla.

 Combine.
 Whisk the dry ingredients into the wet ingredients.
 Make sure not to over mix.